jeremytammik/roomedit3d/README.md

 The node.js server uses a [socket.io](http://socket.io) broadcast to notify the desktop of the changes.

-A dedicated C# .NET Revit add-in subscribes to the socket.io channel, retrieves the updating data and raises an external event to obtain a valid Revit API context and apply it to the BIM.
+The dedicated C# .NET Revit add-in [Roomedit3dApp]() subscribes to the socket.io channel, retrieves the updating data and raises an external event to obtain a valid Revit API context and apply it to the BIM.

 ## Author